TypeScript Tutorial

 • Type Guards – learn how to use type guards to narrow the type of a variable within a conditional block.

-• Type Assertions – guide you on how to use a type assertion to tell the compiler to treat a value as a specified type.
+• Type Assertions – guide you on using a type assertion to tell the compiler to treat a value as a specified type.

 Section 8.
 Generics